premAI-io/state-of-open-source-ai/fine-tuning.md

 ### Transfer Learning

+From [Wikipedia](https://en.wikipedia.org/wiki/Transfer_learning) definition, Transfer learning is a technique in machine learning in which knowledge learned from task is re-used in order to boost performance for some related task.
+For working on transfer learning, you start with a pretrained model.
+A pretrained model is a deep learning model trained on a very large dataset (can be image text etc.).
+Most of the times, these pretrained models are huge classification models trained on huge data with numerous number of classes.
+During the course of training these models eventually learns features and representations to minimize the loss.

+Hence before starting Transfer Learning, we take out the layers responsible for classification (pen-ultimate layers) and treat that as our feature extractor.
+We leverage this knowledge coming from the feature extractor (pretrained model) to train a smaller model confined to a very specific domain-specific task.
 The key is that "frozen" layers remain unchanged -- retaining the original abilities of the pre-trained model -- and act as general & robust feature extractors.

 ```{figure-md} transfer-learning-architecture